A Local's Guide to Travel in Sardinia

 Sardinia, Sardegna in Italian, is the second largest island in the Mediterranean (after Sicily) and is one of Italy’s 20 regions.
-It’s located 116 miles west of the coast of central Italy.
+It's also my home!

-Famed for its fabulous beaches, it’s long been a favorite destination for vacationing Italians and Europeans, but it wasn’t until the last decade that it started to become popular with North Americans as well.
+Famed for its fabulous beaches, my island has long been a favorite destination for vacationing Italians and Europeans, but it wasn’t until the last decade that it started to become popular with North Americans as well.

 Almost the same size as Sicily in terms of area, Sardinia has only 1.5 million inhabitants compared to Sicily’s 5 million.
 The island is sparsely populated and most Sardinians live in four major urban areas: Cagliari, Sassari, Olbia, and Nuoro.